What Others Are Saying

 “These are surveys which have been proven inaccurate and untrustworthy in the past, like in 2007-8 when the monthly reports were completely wrong and in the forecasters who said we would only get to 10% unemployment this year, or all the times they have told us to say the recession was over.”

 During the start of the recession, around 2007-8, the monthly reports stated Florida was leading the nation in job creation.
 In fact at that time it was later shown we were leading the nation in job losses.
+Additionally new sales career opportunities pop up in the financial services and merchant cash advance sector.

 The resulting controversy in the accuracy and trustworthiness of such a key economic indicator lead the State government to assure residents it had no plans to change its procedures and saw no reason to discuss the idea.
 Buffy Peterson says now we should be ignoring all these reports and forecasts and instead put our trust in the press releases and paid journalism of the Greater Tampa Bay Chamber Partnership.